Memo 55: Evaluating DNP and Graduate Certificate Student Previous Courses for Core Course Equivalency

-- Course description, objectives and a syllabus for each course for which equivalency has not been previously approved or disapproved (#4 above) must accompany each request.
+- Course description, objectives, and a syllabus for each course must accompany each request.
 Should a syllabus not be available, the course deliverables completed by the student may be substitutes (e.g., paper, lecture slides, etc.).

 The time frame for requests

-- Newly-admitted students who are not yet enrolled (e.g., those who accept an offer of admission in Spring, but do not enroll and register for classes until fall quarter) are instructed to contact their track lead or newly-assigned FAA and work with this faculty member to complete an initial “gap analysis” and, if appropriate, discuss course equivalency review requests (for their first fall quarter only) and submit requests using the process below as soon as possible for consideration no later than the May DNP Coordinating Committee meeting.
+- Newly-admitted students who are not yet enrolled (e.g., those who accept an offer of admission in Spring, but do not enroll and register for classes until fall quarter) are instructed to contact their track lead and work with this faculty member to complete an initial “gap analysis” and, if appropriate, discuss course equivalency review requests and submit requests using the process below as soon as possible for consideration no later than the May DNP Coordinating Committee meeting.

 - Students admitted off the waitlist after the May DNPCC meeting, but who matriculate in fall will have a gap analysis conducted and reviewed by DNPCC at the end of September prior to the start of fall quarter.

-- The student fills out a draft version of the gap analysis form in concert with their FAA or track lead.
+- The student fills out the gap analysis form in collaboration with their track lead.

 - The student provides a course syllabus or assignments completed for each course for which equivalency is sought (and credit substitution).

-- Once all the materials have been gathered, the form filled out and signed by the faculty completing the review, the student will send them to the track lead.
-The track lead will then upload the materials to the secure Gap Analysis folder on the School of Nursing intranet for the School of Nursing Graduate Program Adviser (GPA), Betsy Mau, and DNPCC to complete the review and determination.
+- Once all the materials have been gathered, the form filled out and reviewed by the track lead, the track lead will upload the materials to the secure Gap Analysis folder on the School of Nursing intranet for the School of Nursing Graduate Program Adviser (GPA), Betsy Mau, and DNPCC to complete the review and determination.

 - The GPA reviews the requests and transcripts to determine if all paperwork is complete and if the courses meet the UW Graduate School requirements, and then notifies the DNPCC Chair of the determination.